kftlfd/trkfin/README.md

 # fin-track-flask

-Flask web-app to track your finances
+Flask web-app to track your finances.